iampato/ExpoFlix/README.md

 npm run start
 ```

-If it gives you the option to either run android or ios press `a` for android and `i` for ios
+If it gives you the option to either run Android or ios press `a` for Android and `i` for ios

 ### Libraries & Tools Used